Black and Blue (2019 film): Plot

-U.S. Army veteran Alicia West returns to her hometown of New Orleans, where she joins the city's police department and is partnered with the easygoing Kevin Jennings.
-Their beat includes the deprived slum neighborhood where West grew up, and during one patrol she meets an old friend, Milo "Mouse" Jackson, who now works as a convenience store clerk.
-However, he acts as if he doesn't know her, as the community is deeply distrustful of the police.
+U.S. Army veteran Alicia West returns to her hometown of New Orleans, joining the police department.
+She is partnered with easygoing Kevin Jennings.
+Their beat includes the deprived neighbourhood where West grew up, and during one patrol, she meets an old friend, Milo "Mouse" Jackson, who now is a convenience store clerk.
+However, he acts as if he doesn't know her, as the community deeply distrusts the police.

-In order for Jennings to get home to date-night with his wife, West takes his place in a double shift with another patrolman, Deacon "Deek" Brown.
-During their shift he gets a call on his personal phone and drives to a derelict power station, ostensibly to meet an informant named Zero; when they arrive, he orders West to wait in the car while he heads in alone.
-Soon afterward, West hears gunfire coming from the building and rushes in to help, wearing a bulletproof vest fitted with a body camera, only to stumble upon Brown and two narcotics detectives, Terry Malone and Smitty, executing three unarmed drug pushers in cold blood after a botched drug deal.
-Malone attempts to explain away the incriminating situation, but Smitty panics upon seeing West's bodycam and shoots her.
-She is protected by her vest but stumbles backward onto a weak section of flooring and falls several stories.
+To let Jennings have a date night with his wife, West offers to cover his double shift with patrolman Deacon "Deek" Brown.
+During their shift, he gets a call on his personal phone and drives to a derelict power station, ostensibly to meet the informant Zero.
+When they arrive, he orders West to wait in the car while he enters alone.
+West sees a crook trying to break into a vehicle and just as she is about to chase him, a gunshot rings out in the building, so West switches her target and enters the abandoned facility to check it out while wearing a bulletproof vest with a body camera.
+She stumbles on Brown and narcotics detectives Terry Malone and Smitty executing three unarmed drug pushers in cold blood.
+Malone attempts to explain the incriminating situation, but Smitty panics after seeing West's bodycam and shoots her multiple times.
+Her bulletproof vest catches the rounds but the aftershock from the impact sends West backward onto a section of weak flooring and she plummets several stories, landing on a garbage patch.

-Despite being badly injured in the fall, West manages to escape, with Malone, Smitty and Brown in pursuit.
-She flags down a passing squad car and asks for help from the two patrolmen inside, but quickly realizes that they are also part of Malone's network of corrupt cops, forcing her to flee again.
-She eventually finds sanctuary in the store where Mouse works, though he is at first reluctant to help and considers turning her over to her pursuers.
-Unsure who in the police department she can trust, West calls the off-duty Jennings and asks him to give her a lift to a police station so that she can upload her bodycam footage to the police mainframe and thereby get incontrovertible evidence against Malone and his cohorts on the record.
-However, during the drive Jennings inadvertently reveals that he already knew Malone was crooked, and West, realizing that he intends to set her up, slugs him and leaves him handcuffed to the steering wheel.
+Despite being badly injured, West escapes on foot without her gun, with Malone, Smitty and Brown in pursuit.
+She tries to get civilians to help upon realizing that her dispatch radio is compromised, but is rejected as the community in the area hates the police.
+Then she notices an approaching squad car, seeking help from the two patrolmen inside.
+However, she realizes that they are also part of Malone's network of corrupt cops and thus compromised.
+She flees again and eventually finds sanctuary at Mouse's store, though he is initially reluctant to help and considers turning her over to her pursuers.
+Unsure who she can trust in the police department, West calls the off-duty Jennings and asks him for a lift to a police station so she can upload her bodycam footage to the police mainframe to get incontrovertible evidence against Malone and his cohorts on the record.
+During the journey, Jennings inadvertently reveals his knowledge of Malone being crooked.
+West, realizing that he intends to set her up, punches him, hits her pursuers with Jenning's pick up and leaves him handcuffed to the steering wheel.